CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/inspirations/cauldron.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy SoundEvent`.
 Sets the sound played when the recipe is crafted.
 Requires not null.
-(Default `null`).

         ```groovy
         sound(String)
         sound(SoundEvent)
         ```

     - `#!groovy Boolean`.
 Sets if the cauldon must be boiling, requiring fire or another heat source beneath.
+(Default `false`).

         ```groovy
         boiling()